spicetify/cli/README.md

 1. Download correct package for your OS: https://github.com/khanhas/spicetify-cli/releases
 2. Unpack
 #### Windows
 Extract zip package.

-Run `spicetify.exe` directly with its path.
+To use Spicetify, you can run `spicetify.exe` directly with its path,
 Or optionally add its directory to enviroment path so you can run `spicetify` everywhere.

 #### Linux and MacOS